jerryjappinen/layers-css/readme.md

 ...
 ```

-If you use an autoloader (e.g. asset pipeline in Rails), you can just include the whole directory.
+If you use an autoloader (e.g. asset pipeline in Rails), you can just include the whole source directory.